2023 Study of the U.S. Institute (SUSI) for Student Leaders on Civic Engagement

-The Public Affairs Section of the U.S. Embassy in Mozambique welcomes applications for a hybrid 2022 Study of the United States Institutes (SUSI) for Student Leaders.
-SUSI for Student Leaders programs are designed to provide undergraduate students with leadership skills, academic programs to deepen their understanding of U.S. society, culture, values, and institutions through intensive academic programs at U.S. Universities and study tours throughout the country.
+The Public Affairs Section of the U.S. Embassy in Mozambique welcomes applications for the 2023 Study of the United States Institutes (SUSI) Program for Student Leaders on Civic Engagement.
+SUSI programs are designed to provide undergraduate student with leadership skills, academic programs to deepen their understanding of U.S. society, culture, values, and institutions through intensive academic programs at U.S. Universities and study tours throughout the country.

 A complete application package will include the following:

 - Signed letter of recommendation from Teacher/Supervisor (Portuguese or English version)

 - Identification Document (photocopy)

 Late or incomplete applications will not be accepted.